 Effective strategies for how to attract vendors and retain them include providing clear benefits and competitive commissions, streamlining the vendor onboarding processes, and giving ongoing support to keep up with their needs.

-But before you can provide them with an enticing offer, you need to know how to find them.
+But before you can provide them with an enticing offer, you need to know where and how to find them.

 In order to build a top-tier vendor target list that aligns with your customer needs, you'll need to know who you're looking for and where to find them.

-Below are 6 ways to find marketplace sellers.
+Below are five places to find marketplace sellers.

 1. Leverage your existing network